-Upon written request to the Corporate Secretary, HSN, Inc., 1 HSN Drive, St. Petersburg, Florida 33729, we will provide without charge to each person solicited an additional copy of our Annual Report on Form 10-K, including the financial statements and financial statement schedules filed therewith.
+Upon written request to the Corporate Secretary, c/o HSN, Inc., 1 HSN Drive, St. Petersburg, Florida 33729, Attention: Legal Department, we will provide without charge to each person solicited an additional copy of our Annual Report on Form 10-K, including the financial statements and financial statement schedules filed therewith.
 Copies are also available on our website, www.hsni.com.
 We will furnish requesting shareholders with any exhibit not contained in its Annual Report upon written request without charge.